Snap has finally filed publicly for its massive IPO

 For those 161 million daily active users, Snap makes about a dollar apiece.
 But as to be expected, Snap’s revenue per user is leagues ahead in North America compared to the rest of the world.
 That might not be all that surprising, given that it’s still an early advertising product and it hasn’t quite locked down monetization outside of the U.S. Here’s the quick breakdown:

 Snap says its users visit Snapchat more than 18 times every day, and 60% of its DAUs use the the chat service.
 So again, while it’s not as massive as other platforms, Snap is making the case that it’s one of the stickiest apps out there.
-On average, over 25% of Snap’s DAUs post to their Snapchat story every day.
+On average, over 25% of Snap’s DAUs post to their Snapchat story every day, and the company says over 2.5 billion Snaps are created every day.

 Users